georgina-del/Amazon_deforestation_AI4EO/README.md

 **Para Results**

+Pará tells a different story to Rondônia, rather than active clearing, the results suggest a more advanced stage of land conversion where previously cleared areas are transitioning into established agriculture.

 * Only 596 pixels were used compared to 1298 in Rondonia most likely due to cloud masking removing pixels
 * Higher silhouette score of 0.476, suggests clusters are more distinct